zMarkitos/zMOptimization_2026/Optimization_English.md

 - **Bukkit / CraftBukkit / Spigot** — Extremely outdated in terms of performance.
 No reason to use them in 2026.
 - **Paid JARs that promise async everything** — 99.99% are scams or broken implementations.
-- **Exotic forks downstream of Purpur** — Almost always have stability issues with no real performance benefit.
+- **Exotic forks downstream of Purpur** — Almost always have stability issues without any real performance benefit.
 - **Unstable/snapshot versions** — If you want performance, use stable releases.

 ---

-### Map Pre-generation
+### World Pre-generation

-Pre-generation in 2026 is no longer strictly necessary on modern CPUs, but is still useful if:
+World pre-generation is no longer strictly necessary on modern CPUs in 2026, but it remains useful if:

 - You use world map plugins like [Pl3xMap](https://github.com/jpenilla/Pl3xMap) or [Dynmap](https://github.com/webbukkit/dynmap)
-- You have a very single-thread limited CPU
+- You have a very limited single-thread CPU
-- You want to completely eliminate new chunk generation lag
+- You want to completely eliminate lag from generating new chunks

 **Recommended plugin:** [Chunky](https://modrinth.com/plugin/chunky)